1,000+ Opportunities

 Search federal, foundation, and corporate grants with AI — or browse by agency, topic, and state.

 Emissions Reduction Incentive Grants Program (ERIG) is sponsored by Texas Commission on Environmental Quality (TCEQ).
-Offers funding to repower or replace older equipment to reduce nitrogen oxides (NOₓ) emissions in Texas.
+Offers grants in eligible counties on a competitive basis to repower or replace older locomotives, marine vessels, stationary equipment, and select non-road equipment to reduce nitrogen oxides (NOₓ) emissions.

 Get alerted about grants like this